elf-alchemist/wadsmoosh-archive/README.md

 In rare cases, you may need to uncheck the `source_wads/` folder's read-only status.

 Advanced users can edit `wadsmoosh_data.py` to customize how and what WadSmoosh extracts.
 This file is Python code, read by the main program at runtime, so no recompile is required.
-You can also customize the ordering of the Master Levels in `masterlevels_order.txt`.
+You can also customize the ordering of the Master Levels by running WadSmoosh from the command line with a text file defining the ordering as an extra parameter.
+The ["Xaser ordering"](https://forum.zdoom.org/viewtopic.php?p=634600#p634600) is the default, but `masterlevels_order.txt` provides the mostly-alphabetical "PSN ordering", and more info on this customization option is included in comments at the top of that file.
+This is the only configuration option that WadSmoosh supports, and in general I'm opposed to adding more such options without turning WadSmoosh into a full-on GUI program.

 ## Absolute Beginner's Guide